Economic hardship: Workers in Bolgatanga advocate 50 per cent salary increase

-Some public sector workers in Bolgatanga in the Upper East Region have called on the government to increase salaries by 50 percent to enable them to meet the current economic challenges.
+Some public sector workers in Bolgatanga in the Upper East Region have called on government to increase salaries by 50 per cent to enable them to meet the current economic challenges.

 They said the rising cost of food items on daily basis and the high cost of fuel vis-a-vis their stagnant salaries were making living conditions difficult.

-According to them, the Cost-of-Living Allowance (CoLA), paid by the government, was not sufficient to cushion them from the current economic hardship, insisting that salaries must be increased by 50 percent across the board.
+According to them, the Cost-of-Living Allowance (CoLA), paid by government, was not sufficient to cushion them from the current economic hardship, insisting that salaries must be increased by 50 per cent across board.

 The workers made the call in an interview with the Ghana News Agency (GNA) in the Bolgatanga Municipality and Talensi District to sample views on the current high cost of living.